CorporateCavalry/CC_Website/_includes/create-class-help.md

 Students should be given a few days before the start date to sign up and install the app.
-They will not be able to start playing the game until the start date, and will have until the end date to complete the game.
+We recommend giving students around 5 to 9 days to finish the entire game.